SEO Strategy: Google Mobile-First Index

 With the surge of mobile usage, bounce rates have started to inch higher with most sites seeing a 60% or higher average rate.
 Given a limited attention span, your business has to make the user-experience a number-one priority.
 To further assist, the Google Search Console has many useful features to identify well-performing or problematic areas and should be assessed regularly.

 If you need assistance with making sure your mobile website has a strong SEO strategy, understanding the Google mobile-first index, or creating meaningful content to appear in search results, Premiere Creative would love to help!
-Contact the Mobile Website experts at Premiere Creative to help you make the most out of this mobile and modern era!
+Contact the Mobile Website experts at Premiere Creative by subscribing to our website or giving us a call at (973) 346-8100 to help you make the most out of this mobile and modern era!
 We ensure an excellent strategy in putting your business and mobile website first!